-- Where HMS do not have a site manager based at the site location, the contractor must provide their own competent first aider and facilities throughout the duration of the works. - HMS must be made aware of first aiders, they must be named on each specific method statement. - Where HMS have a trained first aider on site, contractors must carry out a first aid assessment to determine the level of first aid provision that is required for their activities. - As a minimum, this will entail the local provision of an adequately stocked first aid box/kit, suitable to the maximum number of operatives working at any one time.
-Ensure the first aid box/kit is regularly checked to ensure the correct items are in the box and where appropriate the items are in date.
+- The contractor must provide their own competent first aider and facilities throughout the duration of the works; - As a minimum, this will entail the local provision of an adequately stocked first aid box/kit, suitable to the maximum number of operatives working at any one time.
+Ensure the

+• First aid boxes/kits must be regularly checked to ensure the correct items are in the box and (where appropriate) the items are in date.

-11. EMERGENCY PROCEDURES
+14. EMERGENCY PROCEDURES

 - As part of the Construction Phase Plan (CPP) and Risk Assessment process, suitable controls must be put in place to ensure procedures for dealing with emergencies are documented, considering the type of works being undertaken.
-Such procedures should form part of the initial induction process (These details will also be discussed, agreed and documented in the prestart meeting). - All contractors' and operatives shall be aware of their own lone working procedures and have access to a working mobile phone on site if required. - In the event of a serious situation, help shall be summoned by calling the emergency services on Telephone No 999. - Any high risk works, exceptional hazards, or notifiable works must have the location of the nearest A&E hospital documented in the CPP and summarised emergency procedures must be prominently displayed on site and communicated during site inductions.
+Such procedures should form part of the initial induction process (These details will also be discussed, agreed and documented in the prestart meeting); - All contractors' and operatives shall have in place and knowledge of their own lone working procedures and have access to a working mobile phone on site if required; - In the event of a serious situation, help shall be summoned by calling the emergency services on Telephone No 999; - Any high risk works, exceptional hazards, or notifiable works must have the location of the nearest A&E hospital documented in the CPP and summarised emergency procedures must be prominently displayed on site and communicated during site inductions.

-12. FIRE PROCEDURES
+15. FIRE PROCEDURES

-- Fire exits / general access & egress must be kept clear always. - Arrangements must be in place if the premises fire detection system is being deactivated in any areas of the premises before deactivation takes place - Contractors shall keep waste to a minimum and monitor areas if hot-work are undertaken. - The Contractor shall provide firefighting equipment if hot-works are being undertaken or if required as part of the Risk Assessment process. - The contractor shall familiarise themselves with any local fire plans or procedures, as part of induction, prior to works commencing. - No planned fires are permitted on any Site e.g. burning rubbish.
+- Fire exits / general access and egress must be kept clear always; - Arrangements must be in place if the premises fire detection system is being deactivated in any areas of the premises before deactivation takes place; - Contractors shall keep waste to a minimum and monitor areas if hot-works are undertaken; - The Contractor shall provide firefighting equipment if hot-works are being undertaken or if required as part of the Risk Assessment process; - All hot-works shall be accompanied by a minimum period of 'fire watch'.
+This must be detailed within the relevant risk assessment and/or permit where in force or as site rules dictate; - The contractor shall familiarise themselves with any local fire plans or procedures, as part of induction, prior to works commencing; - No planned fires are permitted on any Site e.g. burning rubbish.

-In the event of discovery of a fire: -
+15.1 In the Event of Discovery of a Fire:

-- Alert others, by calling "Fire"; - If it is safe to do so, small fires may be tackled using appropriate extinguishers; - Close all doors and windows (where no delay will be caused) behind you; - Do not stop to collect belongings; - Evacuate the building by the nearest exit; - Assemble at the premises assembly point; If appropriate, call the fire service by ringing 999; - Do not re-enter until it has been declared safe to do so by the fire service, if applicable.
+- Alert others, by calling "Fire"; - If it is safe to do so, small fires may be tackled using appropriate extinguishers; - Close all doors and windows (where no delay will be caused) behind you; - Do not stop to collect belongings; - Evacuate the building by the nearest exit; - Assemble at the premises assembly point; if appropriate, call the fire service by ringing 999; - Do not re-enter until it has been declared safe to do so by the fire service, if applicable.

-13. ENFORCING AUTHORITIES
+16. ENFORCING AUTHORITIES

-The Contractor must immediately advise the HMS Site/Team Manager who will in turn notify the Torus Group Health and Safety Team of any visits by enforcing authorities (Inspectors from the, Health & Safety Executive, Local Authority Environment Health Department, Environment Agency).
-The Contractor must co-operate with Inspectors always.
+The Contractor must immediately contact advise the HMS Site/Team Manager who will in turn notify the Torus Group Health, Safety and Environmental Team of any visits by enforcing authorities (Inspectors from the Health and Safety Executive, Local Authority Environment Health Department, Environment Agency).
+The contractor must co-operate with Inspectors always.

-14. ASBESTOS
+17. ASBESTOS